jamesmorgan/docs/background/architecture.md

 ### Contracts

-Our state channel contracts.
-Our implementation relies on a combination of the research done by a variety of organizations, including Spankchain, Finality, Althea, Magmo and CounterFactual.
+Connext is built on Counterfactual's contracts.
 Code is fully [open source](https://github.com/counterfactual/monorepo/tree/master/packages/contracts) and protocol description is available [here](../contributorDocumentation/protocolDescriptions.md).

 **Do not modify the contracts themselves before deploying - this could break the security model of the entire protocol**

 ### Dashboard

-This is a simple admin UI for easily analyzing recent payment and user information as a node operator.
+This is a simple admin UI for easily analyzing recent transaction and user information as a node operator.
 The dashboard server is accessible at `localhost:3000/api/dashboard` and the UI is served from `localhost:3000/dashboard/` (if running on docker).

 ### Database